 “There is incredible demand for more accurate, reliable and high-quality Web audience measurement,” said John Burbank, CEO of Nielsen Online.
 “Nielsen’s new panel is a huge leap forward in measurement to address that need.”
-Indeed, industry pressure on Nielsen Online has mounted of late, as rival comScore last month released Media Metrix 360, a new product which combines panel and site-level server data.
-Plus, emerging analytics companies like Quantcast and Compete are offering numerous free tools which often promise more granular audience data for smaller sites.
+Indeed, industry pressure on Nielsen Online has mounted of late, as rival comScore last month released Media Metrix 360, a new product that combines panel and site-level server data.
+Plus, emerging analytics companies like Quantcast and Compete are offering numerous free tools that often promise more granular audience data for smaller sites.

-In order to ensure the new larger panel’s would be both more robust and more useful, Nielsen said it worked closely with multiple clients as well as the Media Ratings Council while developing the product.
+In order to ensure the new larger panel would be both more robust and more useful, Nielsen said it worked closely with multiple clients as well as the Media Ratings Council while developing the product.
 Several top publishers and ad agencies have already weighed in positively.
-“This is a much awaited and much appreciated upgrade from Nielsen,” said Judit Nagy, vp of research, Fox Audience Network in a statement.
+“This is a much awaited and much appreciated upgrade from Nielsen,” said Judit Nagy, vp of research, Fox Audience Network, in a statement.

-Added Yaakov Kimelfeld, senior vp, digital research and analytics director, MediaVest Worldwide: “This release gives us the rich data for both media planning and campaign effectiveness analyses we need.
+Added Yaakov Kimelfeld, svp, digital research and analytics director, MediaVest Worldwide: “This release gives us the rich data for both media planning and campaign effectiveness analyses we need.
 We fully expect to gain fresh in-depth insights into online behaviors and to uncover audience trends that previously passed below the radar.”